Mutus Liber: History of attributions of authorship

 Mutus Liber clearly indicates the names of its author and of its inventor.
 The former is Altus, a "scholar in high chemistry of Hermès".
 The latter is Jacob Saulat, Sire of Marez.
 However, these assertions were soon proven to be fictitious, thus the authorship of Mutus Liber has long been in doubt.

-Rev. Arcère, a noted historian of La Rochelle, claims that Jabob Tollé is the author though his very existence was even put in doubt.
+Rev. Arcère, a noted historian of La Rochelle, claims that Jacob Tollé is the author though his very existence was even put in doubt.
 Tollé was in fact a Rochelais doctor reputed for using chemistry and mastering perspective.
 These two qualities account for the fact that he was acknowledged as the author for a long time.
-However, ever since the article by Jean Flouret, it has been established that the author of Mutus Liber is in fact Isaac Baulot.
+Jean Flouret established that the author of Mutus Liber was Isaac Baulot.

 Using clues in Mutus Liber and contemporary documents, Patrick Sembel suggests three people were involved with Isaac Baulot.
 Abrahaim Thévenin probably worked on the plates, as the presence of his monetary symbol on the first illustrated page of Mutus Liber indicates.
 Elie Bouhéreau and Elie Richard must have contributed to the conception of the book.
 As doctors and scholars who used chemistry, they would have had many contacts who would facilitate publishing the book.
 Elie Richard studied at Groningen with Des Maretz, a philosopher whose name is used to designate the person who discovered Mutus Liber.
 Elie Bouhéreau knew Valentin Conrard, a secretary of the Académie française, as well as many major authors and philosophers of the time.
 It is he who attributed authorship of Mutus Liber to Isaac Baulot.

 Interpretations

 The form of Mutus Liber means that is open to various interpretations.
 Four ways of reading the book may be distinguished.

 The most widespread reading is that of 'initiated alchemists', started off by Pierre Dujols, under the pseudonym of Magophon.
 It is carried on by Eugène Canseliet and Serge Hutin.
 These authors say that Mutus Liber shows how to proceed to achieve the magnum opus, whose ultimate purpose is to obtain the philosopher's stone.

 Carl Gustav Jung studied Mutus Liber, and owned a copy of the 1677 edition.
 He used it namely to illustrate his work entitled Psychology and Alchemy.
 In this book Jung explains how alchemy is speculative thinking looking for the spiritual equilibrium whose metaphorical form would be the philosopher's stone.
 This process is accompanied by the creation of a repertoire of mental pictures, or archetypes, which would gradually lead to a collective unconscious.

 More recently Lee Stavenhagen worked on the narrative structure used to illustrate Mutus Liber.

 In their research Jean Flouret and Patrick Sembel have been trying to define the contents of Mutus Liber by putting it into its religious, intellectual and scientific context.